drucifer263/AndroidNotepadEmailer/README.md

 # AndroidNotepadEmailer
-a notepad style app that will just email/text it to whoever so I dont have to copy and paste or screenshot my grocery list to send to Meghan. kinda in development/kinda done.
+a notepad style app I made with a button to email the note to whoever so I dont have to copy and paste or screenshot my grocery list to send to Meghan because thats annoying... kinda in development/kinda done.